ahmedalghezi/RDF-Triple-adapter/README.md

 the frequent join results are cached and save a considerable amount of running time on the cost of high storage space consumption.
 Again, the same two questions of replication and indexes are applicable to the join-cache.
-In this thesis, we present a universal adaption approach to the storage of a distributed RDF store.
+In this project, we present a universal adaption approach to the storage of a distributed RDF store.
 The system aims to find optimal data assignments to the different indexes, replications, and join cache within the limited storage space.
 To achieve this, we present a cost model based on the workload that often contains frequent